 Yet people still advise this route because they have created a false comparison between a dull corporate path and a dynamic entrepreneurial path.
-There are downsides to both paths but with the right amount of ingenuity you can use your full-time job as a way to explore all different types of work.
+There are downsides to both paths but with the right amount of ingenuity, you can use your full-time job as a way to explore all different types of work.

 The first step to this is to quickly build trust with your core team.
-Find out what your kinds of behaviors cause everyone to worry and become good at those things.
+Find out what kinds of behaviors cause everyone to worry and become good at those things.
 Even better if you volunteer to become the go-to person for those tasks.
 If you take away someone else’s pain and anxiety you will usually end up with a lot of freedom in how you are able to spend your time at the company.

 Next make a list of all the things you might want to learn about and make a list of people who can teach you those things.
 Curious about facilitating and public speaking?
 Get coffee with the training manager.
 Ever wonder how marketers think?
 Reach out to the marketing director.
 To do this, literally just email them and ask.
 I have given this advice to many young people and they were always surprised that you could just do this.
 But think about it.
 People that have been in their job for a long time often don’t have a lot of people who are curious to learn about their path or journey unless they are very senior.
 Ask people that are senior enough to control workflow but not too senior that people are constantly asking them for favors already.

 Next, if you are still curious and might want to try out some of the work make a small offer of help.
 Most people in mid-level roles in organizations have too much work to do and can always use some help, especially if you do it without a need for a lot of direction.
 While I was working in consulting, I volunteered to create training materials for the learning manager in my office.
 This had nothing to do with my job but I had a passion for mentoring others and wanted to learn more about how her team thought about training.
-After helping her do a hours of this busy work on top of my “regular” job, she saw I was serious.
+After helping her do an hour of this busy work on top of my “regular” job, she saw I was serious.
 This led to me being asked to join the learning faculty to help facilitate trainings around the globe.
 The links between this work and some of the things I do with online learning now would be impossible to dismiss.
 I just wish I had sought out more of these opportunities.

-In some cases this strategy can even lead to you discovering a job you want to be doing and the desire of doing you “own thing” might fade away.
+In some cases, this strategy can even lead to you discovering a job you want to be doing and the desire of doing you “own thing” might fade away.
 This is the story of many of the people in full-time jobs that enjoy their lives.
 They created their own path.
 Its worth finding out if this might work for you too.

 #3 You can get a good understanding of how things happen in modern institutions, including how power works

-Young people seem to be a bit more clear eyed than my generation was graduating in the mid 2000s.
-I naively thought that in a big organization most people were focused on doing good work and wanted the best for each other.
-On the surface this seems true but as I spent more time in multiple organizations I started to realize that who succeeds in a company is often just as much tied to results as it is political abilities and an understanding of power.
+Young people seem to be a bit more clear-eyed than my generation was graduating in the mid-2000s.
+I naively thought that in a big organization, most people were focused on doing good work and wanted the best for each other.
+On the surface, this seems true but as I spent more time in multiple organizations I started to realize that who succeeds in a company is often just as much tied to results as it is political abilities and an understanding of power.
 I am terrible at those games but when I became aware that there were different games than just being good I became a bit less frustrated with what was happening around me.

-In addition to understanding power, organizations are a great way of understanding how the world works, or doesn’t.
+In addition to understanding power, organizations are a great way of understanding how the world works or doesn’t.
 People who have been watching the bungled pandemic responses of many countries are often outraged and react with their version of how things “should be.”
-It’s great to have ideals and a vision but even better to pair that with an understanding of how things fail, why four-week projects can take years and how incentives can create all sorts of unintended consequences.
+It’s great to have ideals and a vision but even better to pair that with an understanding of how things fail, why four-week projects can take years, and how incentives can create all sorts of unintended consequences.